ravi77o/aws-ml-workshop/Project_Goal.md

 Based on the output of that initial training, we will attempt to identify a set of actors more likely to be involved in fraudulent transactions.
 As a stretch goal, we will build a(n) additional model(s) including a flag on those actors and evaluate whether that flagging increases the model's effectiveness in identifying anomalous transactions.

 ## Unsupervised - Random Cut Forest

+# End Goal

+Final system should be able to take in details of a single transaction and produce a score indicating the likelihood of fraud.